qrtl/rmm-custom/openai_connector/readme/DESCRIPTION.md

-This module defines openai.vision.session, which enables programmatic access to OpenAI’.
+This module defines openai.vision.session, which enables programmatic access to OpenAI.
 It supports multimodal input (images and text), optional web search, and structured output via JSON Schema.